jarad/jarad.github.com/resources/smaster.md

 ---
 {% include JB/setup %}

-The statistics department at ISU has a department cluster with
+The statistics department at ISU has a department cluster with a Simple Linux Utility for Resource Management ([SLURM controller](http://it.las.iastate.edu/slurm-simple-linux-utility-resource-management)).

 ## Storage